- Afrikaans

 At precisely three o’clock on a Tuesday afternoon, when normal people were either at work or at least pretending to be, Cosmo Farfetch was sprawled across his velvet couch like a starlet abandoned mid–B-movie.
 A martini glass dangled from one hand, his sunglasses clung stubbornly to his face, and his robe had slipped just far enough to suggest scandal without delivering.
 It was the kind of tableau Vivien Leigh might have staged if she’d ever lived in a share house with overdue bills.

 Cosmo, bless him, was once again recovering from heartbreak.
-His most recent lover — a bespectacled creature who, if you squinted and had consumed three gins, looked suspiciously like Matt Smith — had fled the scene, leaving behind only a bar tab and a suspicious number of Enya CDs.
+His most recent lover — a bespectacled creature who, after consuming three gins and if you squinted, looked suspiciously like Matt Smith — had fled the scene, leaving behind only a bar tab and a suspicious number of Enya CDs.
 Cosmo had re-purposed the latter as a makeshift scarecrow to keep kookaburras from laughing at his misery.
 It wasn’t working.

-One might assume that a man at rock bottom would find solace in humility.
+Cosmo looked at the rug, wondering where everything had gone so wrong.
+One might assume that a man at rock bottom couldn't get any lower.
 Not Cosmo.
-He lapped at the spilled gin from the rug like a reformed alcoholic on a cheat day, before sitting up, cheeks flushed, with all the dignity of a dethroned duchess.
+He was on his knees in minutes, lapping up that sticky substance, hoping it was gin, like a reformed alcoholic on a cheat day, before sitting up, cheeks flushed, with all the dignity of a dethroned duchess.
+Realising he was so wrong.
+His rebound had left something behind.

-And so, dear readers, our story begins.
-With a failed actor, an empty glass, and a feud with Tiffany simmering like an unattended saucepan.
+And so, dear readers, our story begins with a failed actor, an empty glass and a regrettable night, and a feud with Tiffany simmering like an unattended saucepan.
 It can only go downhill from here.

 Daz James